danny316p/RYM_enhancer/README.md

 This repository is based on the source code and documentation for the RYM enhancer script, as retrieved from: <http://userscripts.org/scripts/show/38361> .
 Somewhere along the way, <http://www.rateyourmusic.com> (generally abbreviated as RYM) changed their chart code in a few minor ways that broke the original script.
 This repository begins with my minor changes, which restore the script's original functionality by making the hard-coded expectations match the current version of the site.
 Shortly after, I contacted the original author for permission to upload my repository with his code to github and slap on a free/open license - which brings us here.

 ###Installation
 The main script can be installed in Firefox through Greasemonkey or in Chrome through Tampermonkey.
+You can use the "raw" version of the code above to get the absolute latest version or get the latest "released" version from <http://userscripts.org/scripts/show/166030>

 ###Goals for this project
 1. Continued maintenance of the script to handle future changes to RYM.